RP502/BackEnd_Travel_Cross_Platform/README.md

 # Travel Cross Platform Backend

 ## Overview
-This is a Spring Boot application for managing users in a travel cross-platform system.
+This is a Spring Boot application for managing travelUsers in a travel cross-platform system.

 ## Prerequisites
 - Java 11 or higher